 There are also monetary exemptions.
-For instance, Iowa does not tax inheritance if the net estate is valued at $25,000 or less.
-Maryland does not levy an inheritance tax if the total probate property value is less than $30,000.
+For instance, Iowa does not tax inheritance if the net estate is worth $25,000 or less.
+Maryland does not levy an inheritance tax if the total probate property value is less than $50,000.
+In

 How Much Is the Inheritance Tax?

 Inheritance tax rates vary widely.
 As previously mentioned, the amount you owe depends on your relationship with the deceased.
 Inheritance tax rates range from 0% up to 18% of the value of the inheritance.

 As of 2023, here are the ranges for each of the six states that collect inheritance tax: